magcode/mqtt-tools/remotekeys/readme.md

                                   # you can also use
                                   # mqtt://username:password@brokerIP
     topic: home/room/remote       # mqtt topic
-  events:
-    - event6                      # ID of the event #1
-    - event7                      # ID of the event #2
+  deviceNameFilter: Xiaomi        # Part of the device name as shows up under /proc/bus/input/devices
   customKeys:                     # see below
     582: KEY_MIC
     163: KEY_NEXTSONG